 The Department of Defense Appropriations Act for FY2003 (P.L.
 107-248, H.R.
 5010) provided specific funding levels for environmental cleanup activities, but as in defense authorization legislation, there are no comprehensive line-item accounts for DOD's other environmental activities, including compliance, pollution prevention, conservation, and environmental technology.
-DOD will determine its FY2003 budget for these programs mostly from funds appropriated to the accounts for Operation and Maintenance, Procurement, and Research and Development.
-The final amounts allocated for these activities in FY2003 will be indicated in DOD's Operation and Maintenance Overview for FY2004, which will include funding data for the previous fiscal year.
+As discussed earlier, DOD determined its FY2003 budget for these programs mostly from funds appropriated to the accounts for Operation and Maintenance, Procurement, and Research and Development.

 P.L.
-107-248 provided a total of \$1.31 billion for the cleanup of environmental contamination at current and former military installations, about \$6 million less than the enacted authorization of \$1.32 billion, and over \$30 million more than the FY2002 appropriation of \$1.28 billion.
-The increase will be devoted to increasing the pace of cleanup at FUDS sites, which has been criticized for proceeding more slowly than cleanup at currently active installations.
+107-248 provided a total of \$1.31 billion for the cleanup of environmental contamination at current and former military installations, about \$6 million less than the enacted authorization of \$1.32 billion, approximately \$30 million more than the Administration's request of \$1.28 billion, and nearly \$40 million more than the FY2002 funding level of \$1.27 billion.
+The increase was to be devoted to increasing the pace of cleanup at FUDS sites, which has been criticized for proceeding more slowly than cleanup at currently active installations.
 The law provided an additional \$75 million to clean up unexploded ordnance on Kaho'olawe Island in Hawaii, \$50 million more than the enacted authorization and the Administration's request of \$25 million.
 The law provided another \$10 million to mitigate the environmental impacts of military activities on Indian lands, the same as the Administration requested.